 Leave the main roads and the scale and extent of the landscape is awe inspiring.
 At night in particular, when light pollution is totally absent, the thing that strikes one most, under the panoply of impossibly bright stars, is the minimal impact that man has made on much of this landscape to now.
 Long may that last.

-The Draa Valley, Dades and Todra Gorges cut through the Anti Atlas Mountains to the west of Ouarzazate.
-And to the south and south west, close to the border with Algeria is where you’ll find some sensationally wild and unspoilt areas of real desert.
+The Draa Valley, Dades and Todra Gorges are dramatic destinations in themselves, while to the south and south west, close to the border with Algeria is where you’ll find some sensationally wild and unspoilt areas of real desert.
 The Erg Chebbi and Erg Chiggaga are the two principle places where you’ll find dunes proper with the sand rolling as far as the eye can see and dunes that can be as much as 150 metres tall.
 These areas can be explored on foot, supported by camels over a period of days.